RealBootDevice/CustomerPanel/README.md

 # CustomerPanel
 Host your own authentication customer dashboard.

+Leave me a star that motivates me to make more things like this❤️🙏🏽

 ###### Requirements:
 ```
 KeyAuth Seller Plan / Subscription - Upgrade at https://keyauth.cc/dashboard/upgrade/